JakobJuergens/Outlier_Detection_FDA/README.md

 ## Project overview
 The main focus of this project is to develop a procedure to identify abnormal observations in sensor data collected during production processes.
 Each data point can be interpreted as a set of points where a function was observed.
-Therefore the whole problem can be approached from a standpoint of outlier classification in functional data.
-An approach which I chose as the basis of my project.
+Therefore the whole problem can be approached from a standpoint of outlier classification in functional data - An approach which I chose as the basis of my project.

 This project was made possible by a cooperation with Daimler AG.
 The main focus is on outlier classification in functional data.
 The algorithm implemented in Project_main.ipynb was taken from: